-Your home is your nest egg which can yield money for your retirement.
-Let's face it.
+Your home is your nest egg which can often yield money for your retirement.
+But let's face it.
 A Reverse Mortgage isn't for everyone.
-But for many seniors they're a perfect fit.
-"Is a reverse mortgage right for me", you ask.
-The following questions can help you ascertain if a Reverse Mortgage is for you:
+We will cover the Sure, for many seniors they're a perfect fit.
+"Is a reverse mortgage right for me?", you ask.
+The following questions can help you ascertain if a Reverse Mortgage will work for you:

 • Are you looking to stay in your home for the foreseeable future?